 Website personalization is the act of tailoring a website to attract prospective customers.
-Using methods like programmatic CRO, marketers can customize web pages and present an experience to their site visitors that matches their consumer behavior.
+With it marketers can customize web pages and present an experience to their site visitors that matches their consumer behavior.

 Also wildly popular among ecommerce brands, B2B businesses can benefit from applying website personalization tactics to their websites to entice and engage visitors.
 The only difference between the end goals for the two business types is the definition of conversion—for a B2B business, a conversion might be a lead form fill or a content download.
 For ecommerce brands, conversions are typically actions like adding products to a shopping cart or completing a purchase.

 That said, if B2B is your game, you’re in the right place!
 Keep reading to learn tactical ways you can begin personalizing your B2B website.

 Why is Website Personalization Important for B2B Companies?